mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 In contrast, if you sit on code review for a day or two regardless of review size or complexity, you incentivize the author to send you larger, more complex code reviews because otherwise it's going to take them forever to get all of their code through review.

+The absolute maximum turnaround on a code review should be 24 hours.
+If you're struggling with a higher priority issue and can't review it in under 24 hours, let your teammate know and give them the opportunity to reassign to someone else.
+You should flip reviews sparingly.
+If you're forced to do this more than about once per month, reassess your team's pace so that you have time to sustain quality.

 ## Start high level and work your way down

 In most reviews, you'll generally have a mix of notes that are high level (e.g. "can we break this class into two classes?") and notes that are low level (e.g. "'success' is misspelled here").
 If you have broad, high level notes, start with those and defer your lower-level notes to a later review round.

 There's a cost to every note.
-There's a time cost of you writing it, especially if you are giving extra care to your words to avoid ambiguity or insult.
-For the author, there is both a time cost to reading and understanding your note and a psychological cost for each note.
+First, there's the time cost of you writing it, especially if you are giving extra care to your words to avoid ambiguity or insult.
+Then for the author, there is both a time cost to reading and understanding your note and a psychological cost for each note.
 In theory, if the author writes a 100-line change and gets back 100 separate notes, they should be happy to receive 100 different ways to improve their skills as a developer.
 We agreed previously that your co-workers are humans with normal human emotions and egos of varying degrees of fragility.
 Most human developers get sadder as the number of code review notes they receive increases.

 As a reviewer, you want to minimize the cost you impose with your notes.